 When you’re first starting out in the investing world, it can be difficult to know where to turn.
-You probably have a

-	ton of questions as well, most of which don’t have a definitive answer.
+Investing in index funds is a great place to begin, as it instantly diversifies your portfolio.

-	In a lot of ways, investing in index funds with the world’s lowest cost brokers solves all these problems in one fell
+In a lot of ways, investing in index funds with the world’s lowest cost brokers solves all these problems in one fell swoop.

-	swoop.

 5 Steps to Get Started Investing in Index Funds